IpoSoon/Explore-Ecommerce-Dataset/README.md

 * [Google BigQuery API](https://cloud.google.com/bigquery/docs/enable-transfer-service#:~:text=Enable%20the%20BigQuery%20Data%20Transfer%20Service,-Before%20you%20can&text=Open%20the%20BigQuery%20Data%20Transfer,Click%20the%20ENABLE%20button.) enabled
 * [SQL query editor](https://cloud.google.com/monitoring/mql/query-editor) or IDE
 ## III.
 Dataset Access
-### The eCommerce dataset is stored in a public Google BigQuery dataset.
+The eCommerce dataset is stored in a public Google BigQuery dataset.
 To access the dataset, follow these steps:
 * Log in to your Google Cloud Platform account and create a new project.
 * Navigate to the BigQuery console and select your newly created project.
 * In the navigation panel, select "Add Data" and then "Search a project".
 * Enter the project ID **"bigquery-public-data.google_analytics_sample.ga_sessions"** and click "Enter".
 * Click on the **"ga_sessions_"** table to open it.
 ## IV.
 Exploring the Dataset
+In this project, we will write 08 query in Bigquery base on Google Analytics dataset
+* Query 01: calculate total visit, pageview, transaction and revenue for Jan, Feb and March 2017 order by month
+*

 ## V. Conclusion